• Skip to primary navigation

 • In a food processor, add flour, baking powder, baking soda, and sugar.
 Process until combined.
 Add cold butter and process until it resembles coarse meal.

-• Add buttermilk, eggs and cheese and process lightly just until dough comes together.
+• Add buttermilk, eggs and cheese, if adding, and process lightly just until dough comes together.
 Turn out onto a lightly floured surface and pat into a rectangle.
 Cut into 4ths and stack each fourth on top of each other.
 Pat into a rectangle and repeat 3 more times.

 • Pat or roll dough to 1 inch thickness.
 Using a 21/2 inch round cutter, cut dough without twisting.
 Place on prepared pan and freeze for 10 minutes.